 This from Drew Owens of the YAL chapter at Auburn University, who wanted to pass on an idea that could be very effective for your “Choose Charity” event:

 For YAL’s Choose Charity event, Auburn University’s chapter of Young Americans for Liberty is making plans to involve the student body in donation efforts by giving them actual choices.
 Apart from lending a helping hand with habitat for humanity or helping to run a local food bank, a fundraiser is a great and easy way to interface with the student body.
 Most charities need money more than anything and presenting the opportunity to let your campus “Choose” their favorite “Charity” can be a great way to talk about how local, private charities can be more effective and accountable when they have to compete for your dollar or volunteer time.

-Auburn’s chapter reused our free speech walls after giving them a fresh coat of paint to list local charities and have passing students take note of which charities are garnering the most donations throughout the day and which could use additional funding.
-This can be done in a variety of ways, namely some form of a graph or tally, or you can simply leave the money in a donation jar.
-Label the jars or buckets with the organization’s logo to clearly designate the charities.
+Auburn’s chapter will be utilizing our board used for the free speech event (after being freshly repainted) to list local charities and have passing students take note of which charities are garnering the most donations throughout the day and which could use an extra dollar.
+This can be done in a variety of ways, namely some form of a graph or tally.

 What we plan to do (feel free to suggest better ideas!):

-- Repeat steps 5 and 6 as often as possible.
+- Repeat step 2 as often as possible.

 - TAKE LOTS OF PICTURES AND VIDEO!